Involve-Edu/involveedupublic/about-us.md

 ---
 layout: default
-title: Our Team & its Story
+title: Journey of Involve, how we started, our Team & its Story
-description: "We believe in the power of teams to achieve the extraordinary.
+description: "We believe in the power of team to achieve the extraordinary.
 We are a group of people with passion and right skill sets, from various backgrounds, united by our vision of developing student agency."
 ---

 <main role="main">